 The hosing facilities for our website are situated in Germany.

-Personal data that we process for any purpose or purposes will only be retained as long as is necessary in relation to the purpose for which it was gathered.
-The information you provided when you registered on the Projects Filed Scope International / Field Scope International website and any further information you provide, will be retained on the basis that it will allow us to assess you against the participant needs of clients for their projects.
+If you are a respondent, registered to our panel, your personal data that we process for any purpose or purposes will only be retained as long as is necessary in relation to the purpose for which it was gathered.
+The information you provided when you registered on Field Scope International website and any further information you provide, will be retained on the basis that it will allow us to assess you against the participant needs of clients for their projects.
 The data will be retained as long as you do not withdraw your consent.
 We might periodically contact you to ask you to check that the information in your profile is up-to-date.

 If we make any significant changes to our policy, you will be notified via email or otherwise.